Black Hole shadows of $\alpha'$-corrected black holes: Slowly rotating corrected BH

 where

 While the dilaton field is given by

-In spite of the generalization including the logarithmic branch to the slowly rotating solution, we will concentrate through out this article in the $b=0$ case.
+In spite of the generalization including the logarithmic branch to the slowly rotating solution, in this work we will concentrate in the $b=0$ case, since only such case has a well-defined static black hole limit.
+When $b\neq 0$, the static configuration has metric functions $g_{tt}$ and $g^{rr}$ that vanish at different points, and therefore the spacetime lacks of an event horizon in such case.
+Requiring $g_{tt}$ and $g^{rr}$ to vanish at the same point, up to $\mathcal{O}\left(\alpha^2\right)$ requires setting $b=0$ (see \citep{Agurto-Sepulveda:2022vvf}).
 Using the Iyer-Wald method to compute conserved charges for the theory (\ref{the action principle}) as was explained in \citep{Agurto-Sepulveda:2022vvf} the mass and the angular momentum neglecting $\mathcal{O}(a^{3},a^{2}\alpha)$ are respectively

 The deviation tensor $\gamma_{\mu\nu}$ is present in the components $g_{tt},g_{t\phi}$ and $g_{rr}$.
-Note also that the $\gamma_{\mu\nu}$ goes to zero fast enough as $r\to\infty$ thus the spacetime is asymptotically flat, and the Iyer-Wald charges converge.
+Note also that the $\gamma_{\mu\nu}$ goes to zero fast enough as $r\to\infty$ thus the spacetime is asymptotically flat, and the Iyer-Wald charges converge \footnote{See also \cite{Caceres:2023gfa} for a finite action principle in the context of Horndeski theories of the form \eqref{the action principle} that leads to finite charges via holographic renormalization in AdS.}.
 The Hawking temperature and entropy, computed from the Wald formula \citep{Wald:1993nt}, of the slowly rotating black hole (\ref{alpha-metric}) with $b=0$ do not receive an $a\alpha$ correction and are given by

 where consistently with the scenario we are dealing with, we have neglected terms $\mathcal{O}(a^{3},a^{2}\alpha)$.
 The angular velocity of the horizon of the slowly rotating black hole is

 The first law of thermodynamics holds by considering the variation with respect to the integration constants $M$ and $a$ and considering the variation of the perturbative parameter $\delta a$ being of order $a$